parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 ## 3. Zonal Statistics Calculation (QGIS + Python)

-We use a shapefile of **health areas in Kinshasa** as the basis for zonal extraction.
+We use a shapefile for **health areas in Kinshasa** as the basis for zonal extraction.
 This is the same polygon layer used in GEE to clip exported rasters.
+Presumably we could do the zonal calculations in GEE as well, but for now it seems more efficient to have the time series of rasters in a local hard drive and running the zonal stats in QGIS is quite fast.
+If we need to do it again at different aggregations it is also easy since everything is local now.

 **Example preview**:
 ![Shapefile Example](https://github.com/parker-group/Kinshasa_EO/blob/main/ShapesExample.png)